 By the year 2050, one in four Europeans will be aged 65 or over, which presents a number of challenges and possible opportunities for Europe’s rapidly aging society.
 To this end, the European Commission published the “Green paper on ageing – Fostering solidarity and responsibility between generations” back in January to encourage a broad policy debate on the topic.

 As part of this initiative, the EU opened the topic up for public consultation and further discussion.
-You can find this green paper below or at the original source here.
+They have published a green paper on aging which you can also find detailed below.

 The silver tsunami is coming, and we are not ready